allmonday/composition-oriented-development-pattern/readme.md

 >
 > This demo is based on FastAPI, so I'll call it router instead.

-This composition approach enables the flexible combination of generic services with specific business logic, allowing the service to quickly and concisely construct routers/APIs that meet the requirements of the business, and keeps services stable at the same time.
+This composition approach enables the flexible combination of generic services with specific business logic, allowing the service to quickly and concisely construct routers/APIs that meet the requirements of the business, and keeps services stable (unchanged) at the same time.

 ![](./static/explain.png)

-For example, in the following example, Sample1StoryDetail is composed of multiple schemas + loaders.
-The Story data inherited by Sample1StoryDetail is provided by the business query.
+For example, in the following example, `Sample1StoryDetail` is composed of multiple schemas + loaders.
+The Story data inherited by `Sample1StoryDetail` is provided by the business query.

 ```python
 from typing import Optional